 The Best Way To Respond To The Silent Treatment

-This is what to do when someone ices you out — and how to help them stop the behavior altogether.
+This is what to do when someone ices you out — and how to help them address the behavior altogether.

 You don’t know what you did, but you know you did something — and your partner is pissed.
 The anger isn’t the problem.
 Rather, it’s the way they’re handling it.
 Instead of communicating about whatever it is you did, they’re not saying a thing.
 Maybe they’re stomping around or sighing heavily, but they certainly aren’t speaking to you.
 Ah, the silent treatment.
 Now you’re probably walking on eggshells, hoping this will return to normal soon.

 The silent treatment is a power move, a game of emotional chicken that is debilitating, maddening, and genuinely unhelpful from a unification standpoint.
 Whether it’s a rare thing in your relationship or a go-to defense mechanism, here’s how you can break through the invisible barrier, address the real issue in the short term, and work together to make the silent treatment quietly go away for good.

 Why The Silent Treatment Happens

 The silent treatment “is a way to try and inflict emotional pain on someone as a consequence of feelings of anger or frustration,” explains relationship therapist Megan Harrison, LMFT.
 “Through withholding approval, they are non-verbally expressing that your actions and words are unacceptable.”

 Someone may use the silent treatment if they are angry or overwhelmed and don’t know how to explain themselves in a healthy way.
 They might default to the silent treatment because they’re conflict-averse and don’t want to get into big discussions, or it may simply be a tactic used to gain the upper hand by forcing the other person to feel guilty and try and make things right.
 It could be a learned behavior (perhaps a parent used it) or simply something that’s helped them in the past.